shanika04/apache_skywalking/docs/en/guides/Plugin-test.md

 File Name | Descriptions
 ---|---
 `configuration.yml` | Declare the basic case inform, including, case name, entrance endpoints, mode, dependencies.
-`expectedData.yaml` | Describe the expected segmentItems.
+`expectedData.yaml` | Describe the expected Segment(s), including two major parts, (1) Register metadata (2) Segments
 `support-version.list` | List the target versions for this case `startup.sh` |`JVM-container` only, don't need this when use`Tomcat-container`

-`*` support-version.list format requires every line for a single version(Contains only the last version number of each minor version).
+`*` support-version.list format requires every line for a single version.
 Could use `#` to comment out this version.

 ### configuration.yml

 | Field | description
 | --- | ---
 | type | Image type, options, `jvm` or `tomcat`.
 Required.
 | entryService | The entrance endpoint(URL) for test case access.
 Required.
-(HTTP Method: GET)
 | healthCheck | The health check endpoint(URL) for test case access.
 Required.
-(HTTP Method: HEAD)
 | startScript | Path of start up script.
 Required in `type: jvm` only.
 | framework | Case name.
 | runningMode | Running mode whether with the optional plugin, options, `default`(default), `with_optional`, `with_bootstrap`